aabir/HTML-kit/README.md

 HTML-kit
 ========

-HTML project starter kit with JavaScript and CSS file.
+HTML project starter kit with JavaScript and CSS files.